-- 122. No licensed vehicle may tow any trailer unless permission has been granted by the licensing authority and a further licence plate has subsequently been issued. - 123.
-No such permission will be given unless evidence of valid insurance to cover such use for hire has been produced. - 124.
-The vehicle licence plate giving the licence number must be clearly displayed on the rear of any trailer used, this sign being in addition to that on the rear of the vehicle. - 125.
-The contents of any such trailer must be secured and covered in a proper manner. - 126.
-Trailers must not be used on hackney carriage vehicles when plying for hire on a hackney carriage stand (rank). - 127.
+- 123. No licensed vehicle may tow any trailer unless permission has been granted by the licensing authority and a further licence plate has subsequently been issued. - 124.
+No such permission will be given unless evidence of valid insurance to cover such use for hire has been produced. - 125.
+The vehicle licence plate giving the licence number must be clearly displayed on the rear of any trailer used, this sign being in addition to that on the rear of the vehicle. - 126.
+The contents of any such trailer must be secured and covered in a proper manner. - 127.
+Trailers must not be used on hackney carriage vehicles when plying for hire on a hackney carriage stand (rank). - 128.
 The use of any trailer used must comply with regulations in all respects.

-Smoking in hackney carriage vehicles
+Smoking and vaping in hackney carriage vehicles

-128. All hackney carriage vehicles are required to be smoke-free at all times and 'No smoking' signage must be displayed in the vehicle20.
-Failure to comply with this may lead to a fixed penalty notice being issued or a criminal prosecution.
+- 129. All hackney carriage vehicles are required to be smoke-free at all times and 'No smoking' signage must be displayed in the vehicle.
+Failure to comply with this may lead to a fixed penalty notice being issued or a criminal prosecution. - 130.
+The driver shall not at any time use electronic cigarettes or similar devices in licensed vehicles.